18th Battalion (Parachute), Royal Malay Regiment: Formed as an infantry battalion

-The 18 RAMD was formed during communist insurgency as an infantry battalion on 1 May 1976, in Segenting Camp, Port Dickson.
+The 18 RAMD was formed during communist insurgency as an infantry battalion on 1 May 1976, in Camp Segenting, Port Dickson.
 In February 1996, 18 RAMD were assigned to the MALCON II-IFOR peacekeeping mission in Bosnia and Herzegovina.
-On 10 April 1999, 18 RAMD was reassigned to the 8th Infantry Brigade and relocated to Sri Pantai Camp, Seberang Takir in Terengganu.
+On 10 April 1999, 18 RAMD was reassigned to the 8th Infantry Brigade and relocated to Camp Sri Pantai, Seberang Takir in Terengganu.

 Restructured as an airborne unit

 The Malaysian Army Command sought a suitable infantry unit outside of the current airborne units to be transformed into a new airborne unit.
-The Army Command considered the Sri Pantai Camp, which is close to the Sultan Mahmud Airport, and chose the unit headquartered there, 18 RAMD, to be converted to an airborne role.
+The Army Command considered the Camp Sri Pantai, which is close to the Sultan Mahmud Airport, and chose the unit headquartered there, 18 RAMD, to be converted to an airborne role.
 The first batch of 18 RAMD's was sent to the Special Warfare Training Centre on 28 October 2015, to receive basic parachute training.
 The 18 RAMD was redesignated as the 18th Battalion (Parachute) of the Royal Malay Regiment on 10 September 2015.
 On 27 April 2017, 140 paratroopers from 18 RAMD participated in Exercise Lion Warrior Siri 1/2017 to prepare themselves to be a part of the Malaysian Rapid Deployment Force.

 On 21 February 2018, Tan Sri Zulkiple Kassim, the then-Chief of the Army, officially acknowledged the 18th Battalion (Parachute), Royal Malay Regiment as part of the 10th Parachute Brigade and Rapid Deployment Forces.